10 Top-Rated Tourist Attractions in Kansas City, Kansas

 Address: 1800 Village West Parkway, Kansas City, Kansas

-At the only zipline park in the Kansas City area, you'll find a full menu of outdoor recreation options.
-The 143-acre adventure park offers zipline tours ranging from beginner to advanced skill levels.
+At the only zipline park in the Kansas City area, you'll find a full menu of outdoor recreation options at Zip KC.
+This sprawling 143-acre adventure park offers zipline tours ranging from beginner to advanced skill levels.

 Traditional zipline tours include a hike and zip tour.
 For a unique date night, try the Sunset Zip Line Tour and to up the adrenaline factor, book a glow-in-the-dark Night Flight Tour.
 This zany and cool zipline experience unfolds as you grab a glow stick and soar along five ziplines illuminated with color changing LED lights.